kishankumar77/MyRecursiveCP/README.txt

 Testing :
-Testing performed on RHEL 6.4 (Santiago )
+Testing performed on RHEL 6.4 (Santiago ), containing 40 cores perl version - 5.8.8
+script will not copy broken symlinks or links to dirs, to do that please use RecursCP_Retry.pl

 Instructions to download and execute the tool on Linux  RHEL machine
 --------------------------------------------------------------------
 Download the zip file 'MyRecursCP.zip'